-Forensic medical examiners are doctors who use a variety of sciences and gather data from autopsies to determine the most probable cause of death in cadavers.
-In many cases, medical examiners work to find what killed a person died under unexpected or criminally suspicious circumstances.
+Forensic medical examiners are usually doctors who use a variety of sciences in order to gather data from autopsies to determine the most probable cause of death.
+In many cases, medical examiners work to find out what killed a person died under unexpected or criminally suspicious circumstances.
 This job requires a bachelor's degree in a natural science field, followed by an M.D. degree, though it's important to note that some jurisdictions don't require professional medical training for these examiners.

 The U.S. Bureau of Labor Statistics (BLS) groups forensic medical examiners in its category for compliance officers.
-The BLS reported in May 2012 that the top ten percent earned $97,760 or more a year.
-Job opportunities for compliance officers, including forensic medical examiners, were expected to be about average at 15% from 2010-2020 (www.bls.gov).
+The BLS reported the May 2013 median annual salary for this group as $64,340.
+Job opportunities for compliance officers, including forensic medical examiners, were expected to be slower than average at 5% from 2012-2022 (www.bls.gov).

-Examiners are usually employed by the state, government, military or medical schools.
-They are oftentimes subpoenaed to give an account of an autopsy's findings when a case goes to court.
+Examiners are usually employed by the state, government, military, or medical schools.
+They are often subpoenaed to give an account of an autopsy's findings when a case goes to court.

 Bachelor's Degree in Natural Science

 There are a variety of undergraduate degree programs that prospective examiners can choose from, including health science, forensic science, chemistry, and biology.
 Although students have the option to choose which bachelor's degree program to complete, there are similar courses that most students will study.
 These courses include: